anagha-google/spark-on-gcp-gce/01-foundational-setup.md

 ```
 #Any keyword that you can prefix to your resources for traceability and for uniqueness
 #for those services that require globally unique names.
-The Author has used "zeus"
+The Author has used "vajra" for base prefix

 BASE_PREFIX="vajra"